deadrepo/WaktuSolatSACTwitterBot/README.md

 #✨ WaktuSolatSACTwitterBot
 -------------------

-[WaktuSolatSACTwitterBot] is a bot that will tweet your shah alam prayer time everyday at 12 am on Glitch.me using Flask
+[WaktuSolatSACTwitterBot] is a bot that will tweet your shah alam prayer time everyday at 12 am on Glitch.me using Flask 🌶️
 -------------------
-I have a hard time deploying this using Cpanel, therefore Glitch or Heroku is my second option.
+I have a hard time deploying this using CPanel, therefore Glitch or Heroku is my second option.

 Output Sample